Francisco Carle Airport

 Francisco Carle Airport (IATA: JAU, ICAO: SPJJ) is a high-elevation regional airport serving Jauja, in the Junin Region of Peru, and surrounding cities such as Huancayo and Tarma.
-It is currently served by two scheduled airlines.
+It is served by two scheduled airlines.
 The airport terminal and runways have undergone expansion to accommodate larger aircraft.
 Travelers to domestic and international destinations connect in Lima's Jorge Chávez International Airport.